isomerpages/govtech-stp/_vaccinated-travel-lane/VTL Air/VTL (Air) Conditions.md

 <p style="font-size:16px; margin-top:10px; line-height:1.5;"><sup>1</sup>A Dormitory means boarding premises providing accommodation to 7 or more foreign employees and includes any place converted (temporarily or otherwise) for use as accommodation for 7 or more foreign employees, but excludes an isolation area within the meaning of section 17 of the Infectious Diseases Act (Cap.
 137).
 Boarding premises has the same meaning given by section 2(1) of the Foreign Employee Dormitories Act 2015(Act 3 of 2015).</p>

-<p style="font-size:16px; margin-top:10px; line-height:1.5;"><sup>2</sup>If the scheduled day of departure of the flight is D (e.g. 15 January 2022), the traveller must have only been to one or more of the <a href="/vtl/requirements-and-process#countries">VTL (Air) countries/regions</a>, Category I countries/regions (Hong Kong, Macao, Mainland China, Taiwan), and/or Singapore from D-14 to D (i.e. 1 January to 15 January 2022, if D is 15 January 2022).</p>
+<p style="font-size:16px; margin-top:10px; line-height:1.5;"><sup>2</sup>If the scheduled day of departure of the flight is D (e.g. 8 March January 2022), the traveller must have only been to one or more of the <a href="/vtl/requirements-and-process#countries">VTL (Air) countries/regions</a>, Category I countries/regions (Hong Kong, Macao, Mainland China, Taiwan), and/or Singapore from D-7 to D (i.e. 1 March to 8 March 2022, if D is 8 March 2022).</p>

-<p style="font-size:16px; margin-top:10px; line-height:1.5;"><sup>3</sup>If the pre-departure test is taken on 1 January 2022, it will be valid for departures up to 3 January 2022, 2359 hours.</p>
+<p style="font-size:16px; margin-top:10px; line-height:1.5;"><sup>3</sup>If the pre-departure test is taken on 1 March 2022, it will be valid for departures up to 3 March 2022, 2359 hours.</p>

 <p style="font-size:16px; margin-top:10px; line-height:1.5;"><sup>4</sup>Travellers are not permitted to enter any retail or food & beverage establishments at Changi Airport, including Jewel Changi Airport.
 The only exception is for the procurement of goods and services from permitted concessionaires within the airport transit area or the cordoned-off area of the Arrivals Hall.</p>

-<p style="font-size:16px; margin-top:10px; line-height:1.5;"><sup>5</sup>The traveller’s day of departure from Singapore is defined as the scheduled day of departure of their flight or ferry, or the day they clear departure immigration if they depart by land.</p>